alterway/formations/cours/openstack/openstack-utilisation.en.md

 -   Ephemeral, a priori not HA
 -   Defined by a flavor
 -   Built from an image
--   Optional : volume attachments
+-   Optional: volume attachments
--   Optional : boot from volume
+-   Optional: boot from volume
--   Optional : public SSH key
+-   Optional: public SSH key
--   Optional : network ports
+-   Optional: network ports

 ### API

-Manages :
+Manages:

 -   Instances
 -   Flavors
 -   Keypairs
--   Indirectly : images, security groups, floating IPs
+-   Indirectly: images, security groups, floating IPs

 Instances can be resized and migrated from a physical host to another.